ClimateImpactLab/energy-code-release-2020/4_misc/referee_comment_replies/fig_3C_noadapt/2_damage_function_estimation_noadapt/README.md

     - `fuel` is either electricity, other_energy, or total_energy.
     - `price_scenario` is one of the pricing scenarios we apply to our projected impacts to convert them into dollars.
 See Appendix Section D for more information.
     - `ssp` is the Shared Socioeconomic Pathway scenario used in the projection to define our income and population covariates.
 We include some projection results for SSP2, SSP3, and SSP4 in this code release.
     - `model_tag` refers to the econometric specification.
 If this is blank, then we are refering to the main model described in the main text of the paper.
-Other options are `lininter` (which includes a linear time interaction, as detailed in Appendix Section I.3) and `lininter_double` (which deterministically doubles the time trend estimated in the `lininter` model as detailed in Appendix Section I.3).
+Other options are `lininter` (which includes a linear time interaction, as detailed in Appendix Section I.3) and `lininter_double`, `lininter_half` (which deterministically doubles or halves the time trend estimated in the `lininter` model as detailed in Appendix Section I.3).
 - We also use Global Mean Surface Temperature (GMST) anomaly data that contains warming relative to the average GMST over 2001-2010 under each of the 33 climate projections in the SMME.
 These data are contained in:
   - `code_release_data_pixel_interaction/projection_system_outputs/damage_function_estimation/GMTanom_all_temp_2001_2010.csv`